Frequently Asked Questions about serving on Serendipity’s Board

 How is accountability created for board members?

-Each board member completes and submits a self-evaluation annually.
-On some years, this feedback is solicited in an interview format with the Board Chair.
-This evaluation assists members in assessing their contributions as board members against the expectations outlined in the board contract and the commitments made in their personal fundraising plans.
-Accountability for committees is established through quarterly reports of progress towards the annual strategic work plan provided to the full board in board meetings.
+Each board member completes and submits an individual work plan annually.
+This planning occurs in an individual meeting with the Development Director.
+Accountability for committees is established through regular reports of progress towards the annual strategic work plan provided to the full board in board meetings.